nodemcu/nodemcu-firmware/docs/en/getting-started.md

 **How to read this**

-Use case: you're just starting with NodeMCU and your OS of choice is Windows (and you save using LFS for later).
-The blue boxes in the 'Windows' column are your guideline.
+Use case: you're just starting with NodeMCU and your OS of choice is Windows (and you are not using LFS), then the blue boxes in the 'Windows' column are your guideline.
 You:

 - build the firmware on the cloud builder
 - download and run the NodeMCU PyFlasher to transfer the firmware to the device